 The whistleblowing policy will not replace any existing policies or procedures.
-If misconduct is discovered as a result of any investigation under this policy the School's disciplinary policy will be used.
+If misconduct is discovered as a result of any investigation under this policy the trust's disciplinary policy will be used.

-The School encourages individuals to disclose any concerns they may have regardless of whether they are covered by this or another policy.
+The Trust and the CEO/Headteacher encourage individuals to disclose any concerns they may have regardless of whether they are covered by this or another policy.